stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 outline, square or semicircular.
 You must come and investigate.
 Think I saw rampart squarely on top of one peak.
 Height seems about 30,000 to 35,000 feet.
 Am up 21,500 myself, in devilish gnawing cold.
-Wind whistles and pipes through passes and in and out of caves, but no flying danger so far.&rdquo;
+Wind whistles and pipes through passes and in and out of caves, but no flying danger so far. "

   From then on for another half-hour Lake kept up a running fire of comment, and expressed his intention of climbing some of the peaks on foot.
-I replied that I would join him as soon as he could send a plane, and that Pabodie and I would work out the best gasoline plan&mdash;just where and how to concentrate our supply in view of the expedition&rsquo;s altered character.
-Obviously, Lake&rsquo;s boring operations, as well as his a&euml;roplane activities, would need a great deal delivered for the new base which he was to establish at the foot of the mountains; and it was possible that the eastward flight might not be made after all this season.
+I replied that I would join him as soon as he could send a plane, and that Pabodie and I would work out the best gasoline plan--just where and how to concentrate our supply in view of the expedition's altered character.
+Obviously, Lake's boring operations, as well as his aëroplane activities, would need a great deal delivered for the new base which he was to establish at the foot of the mountains; and it was possible that the eastward flight might not be made after all this season.
 In connexion with this business I called Capt.
 Douglas and asked him to get as much